Splatink/b460f-hackintosh-efi/README.md

 You will need to setup the USB remapping yourself (UTBMap.kext).

 Working:
-Wifi for Intel Cards (Intel AX200)
+Wifi for Intel Cards (Intel AX200),
-,Ethernet for Intel NIC (the one that is in the B460-F) ,Some USB ports
+Ethernet for Intel NIC (the one that is in the B460-F), Some USB ports

 Broken: Intel Bluetooth (Intel AX200)